-A good honours degree (2:1 or above) in a relevant subject.
+2:1 honours degree in a related subject.

 Months of entry

 Research in Computational Physics covers a broad spectrum, including the distinct areas of nanostructured soft matter, active matter, materials science and molecular biophysics.
-You benefit from dedicated academic supervisors, in-depth training programmes and state-of-the-art computational facilities.
+You benefit from dedicated academic supervisors, in-depth training programmes and specialist computational facilities.